How Doctors Detox After the Holidays

 "As far as diet, don't feel the need to be extreme," says DonDiego.
 "Extreme changes have a higher risk of rebound, and you'll want anything you do to be sustainable.
 January is not a time to punish yourself for what December entailed!
 Don't overcorrect out of guilt."

-The Remedy Rx: Don't starve or punish yourself.
+The Rx: Don't starve or punish yourself.
 Cut back on processed foods and added sugar, and focus your diet on whole foods, complex carbs, lean protein, and plenty of fruits and vegetables.